eaguilera23/miSalleScrapper/README.md

 ##### Severity
 **Medium**
-Every change done to the institution website, needs to be adjusted in the system.
+Every change done to the institution's website, needs to be adjusted in the system.

 ##### Probability
 **Low**